 Tip from Steve Rindsberg: You can store many, many macros/scripts/routines in a single PowerPoint file and as long as you have it open along with any other files, you can access the macros as described.

-See Also: Create an Add-in with toolbars that run macros (PPT FAQ by Steve Rindsberg)
+You May Also Like: Create an Add-in With Toolbars That Run Macros (PPT FAQ by Steve Rindsberg)